drmaize/ThermoAlign/README.md

 ================================================
 -ThermoAlign is released under a GNU GPLv3 open source license.

--The source code is available on GitHub: https://github.com/drmaize/ThermoAlign/tree/master/TA_codes
+* The source code is available on GitHub: https://github.com/drmaize/ThermoAlign/tree/master/TA_codes

--No need to install the dependencies; Docker images can be accessed to run ThermoAlign on any platform (see: <a href="#docker">below</a>)
+* No need to install the dependencies; Docker images can be accessed to run ThermoAlign on any platform (see: <a href="#docker">below</a>)

--Run parameters are defined in a parameters.py file: https://github.com/drmaize/ThermoAlign/blob/master/TA_codes/parameters.py
+* Run parameters are defined in a parameters.py file: https://github.com/drmaize/ThermoAlign/blob/master/TA_codes/parameters.py

--A shell script can be used to run all components: https://github.com/drmaize/ThermoAlign/blob/master/TA_codes/pipeline.sh
+* A shell script can be used to run all components: https://github.com/drmaize/ThermoAlign/blob/master/TA_codes/pipeline.sh

--Alternatively, each component of ThermoAlign can be run separately in the following order:
+* Alternatively, each component of ThermoAlign can be run separately in the following order:
 1) TRS.py; 2) UOD.py; 3) PSE.py; 4) PPS.py

 Simple run case of a ThermoAlign Docker image